danhjun/ITE-253/README.md

 ### Adding Users to Domain Admins in Active Directory

 **Step 1: Create an Organizational Unit (OU)**
-1. **Open Active Directory Users and Computers:** This can be accessed from the Administrative Tools on your server.
+1. **Open Active Directory Users and Computers:** This can be accessed from the Administrative Tools on your server
 2. **Create the OU:**
-   - Right-click the domain (e.g., `ny.contoso.com`) in the tree view.
+   - Right-click the domain (e.g., `ny.contoso.com`) in the tree view
-   - Select `New` > `Organizational Unit`.
+   - Select `New` > `Organizational Unit`
-   - Name the OU `IT` and click `OK`.
+   - Name the OU `IT` and click `OK`

 **Step 2: Create a New User in the IT OU**
 1. **Navigate to the IT OU:**
-   - Right-click on the `IT` OU.
+   - Right-click on the `IT` OU
-   - Select `New` > `User`.
+   - Select `New` > `User`
 2. **Enter User Details:**
-   - Provide the first name, last name, and user logon name.
+   - Provide the first name, last name, and user logon name
-   - Click `Next`.
+   - Click `Next`
-   - Set a password for the user and choose password options (e.g., user must change password at next logon).
+   - Set a password for the user and choose password options (e.g., user must change password at next logon)
-   - Click `Next`, then `Finish` to create the user.
+   - Click `Next`, then `Finish` to create the user

 **Step 3: Add the New User to the Domain Admins Group**
 1. **Find the Newly Created User:**
-   - In the `IT` OU, right-click the user you just created.
+   - In the `IT` OU, right-click the user you just created
-   - Select `Add to a group…`.
+   - Select `Add to a group…`
 2. **Add to Domain Admins:**
-   - In the `Enter the object names to select` box, type `Domain Admins`.
+   - In the `Enter the object names to select` box, type `Domain Admins`
    - Click `Check Names` to verify the group name.
-Once the name is underlined, click `OK`.
+Once the name is underlined, click `OK`
-   - This action adds the user to the Domain Admins group, granting them administrative privileges across the domain.
+   - This action adds the user to the Domain Admins group, granting them administrative privileges across the domain

 **Step 4: Verify Group Membership**
 1. **Check the User’s Properties:**
-   - Double-click on the user’s account.
+   - Double-click on the user’s account
-   - Go to the `Member Of` tab to see all groups the user belongs to, ensuring `Domain Admins` is listed.
+   - Go to the `Member Of` tab to see all groups the user belongs to, ensuring `Domain Admins` is listed

 **Step 5: Group Policy and Security Considerations**
-- **Review Group Policy Settings:** Ensure that Group Policy settings related to Domain Admins are appropriate and secure.
+- **Review Group Policy Settings:** Ensure that Group Policy settings related to Domain Admins are appropriate and secure
 - **Security Best Practices:**
-  - Limit the number of users in the Domain Admins group as it grants broad administrative privileges.
+  - Limit the number of users in the Domain Admins group as it grants broad administrative privileges
-  - Regularly audit group membership and use role-based access control to minimize security risks.
+  - Regularly audit group membership and use role-based access control to minimize security risks

-These steps streamline the process of managing user roles within an organization, allowing you to maintain tight control over administrative access and ensure compliance with security policies.
+*These steps streamline the process of managing user roles within an organization, allowing you to maintain tight control over administrative access and ensure compliance with security policies*

 <img src="assets/images/ADdomainadmins.png" width="450"/>